jbjoeburns/IAC/ansible/ansiblesetup.md

 Ansible is a powerful tool that allows you to connect to, and control many different instances at once and execute an automated list of commands using something called playbooks.

 It is obvious why this is useful, not only can it be used to automate changes to config files/packages/files/etc, it also has the ability to do this to an entire web of servers automatically by reading a list of IPs from it's host file.
+However, it's primary practical use is to install packages/edit configs necessary for a deployment.

 It has a range of other powerful uses, shown in the diagram below that illustrates the structure of an Ansible system.